-The below sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the Fund, specifically measuring:
+The sustainability indicator is the HSBC Asset Management's proprietary ESG ratings system which is used to measure the attainment of the ESG characteristics promoted by the Index and therefore that of the Fund, specifically measuring:

-- FTSE Russell ESG score relative to the Parent Index, whereby the FTSE Russell ESG rating of the Fund is expected to be higher than that of the Parent Index; and - Carbon intensity and fossil fuel reserves exposure of the Fund, relative to the Parent Index, whereby the carbon intensity and fossil fuel reserves exposure of the Fund is expected to be lower than that of the Parent Index. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- ESG score relative to the Parent Index; and - Carbon Emissions and fossighed reserves exposure relative to the Parent Index (as measured as Carbon Intensity).

+• What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?